bw-y/puppetlabs-ntp/README.markdown

 Specifies the stratum the server should operate at when using the undisciplined local clock as the time source.
 It is strongly suggested that this value be set to no less than 10 where ntpd may be accessible outside your immediate, controlled network.
 Default value: 10

+####`ntpdate_cron`
+Tells Puppet whether the ntpdate crontab should be used.
+Valid options: 'present' or 'absent'.
+Default value: 'absent'

 ##Limitations

 This module has been tested on [all PE-supported platforms](https://forge.puppetlabs.com/supported#compat-matrix), and no issues have been identified.
-Additionally, it is tested (but not supported) on Solaris 10 and Fedora 20-22.

 ##Development